 "I'm from Braintree, Massachusetts.
-Last spring my a cappella group, Mixed Company, performed in four cities in China.
-This summer we will be traveling to Morocco.
-After that I will be studying public health in Amsterdam.
+Last spring I spent the summer after my sophomore year in Paraty my a cappella group, Mixed and Rio de Janeiro, Brazil.
+Company, performed in four Learning to speak Portuguese cities in China.
+This summer with Brazilians was one of we will be traveling to Morocco.
+After that I will be studying my favorite aspects of the trip, but I also loved the music, public health in Amsterdam.
 Emma Rutan, Psychology Major